 When tooth decay is not treated in a timely fashion, the patient may suffer from several levels of pain.
-Initially it usually reveals itself while eating but, as the decay becomes more severe, the pain can become constant and intense.
-Additional to pain, oral infections can have consequences in other parts of your body.
-Luckily, tooth decay is a very preventable disease that we can avoid in children and adults by enforcing the following guidelines.
+Initially, this usually reveals itself while eating, but, as the decay becomes more severe, the pain can become constant and intense.
+In additional to pain, oral infections can have consequences in other parts of the body.
+Fortunately, tooth decay is a very preventable disease that we can avoided in children and adults by enforcing the following guidelines.

 In order to prevent tooth decay at any age we must: